My Main Page with Links to My Other

 human tragedies that occur with the triumph of consumerism.
 No children should

-Edward Luttwak reappeared in my mind.
+While reading this, some comments from Jonathan Rowe and Edward Luttwak reappeared in my mind.
 If we value other things, “why conduct the economy as though the sole purpose is to pile up more stuff in the garage?”
-Yet we “coddle greed but burn lust at the stake (except when it is enlisted in the service of greed, in advertising for example.)”
 Luttwak notes that the natural environment is increasingly protected; yet personal and social environments increasingly belong to power markets.
 The law requires clean air, and the law requires kids to watch the detritus on Channel One.
 Recommended.

 —Book review articles by